microsoft/azure-dev-day-java/1-web-lab/README.md

 15. Click on **OK**.
 Then click on **Save** and **Continue**.

-## Part 3: Use Cloud Shell to Deploy the Application
+## Step 4: Use Cloud Shell to Deploy the Application

 1. Open Azure Cloud Shell.
 Click on the **Cloud Shell** icon in the top right of the portal.
 Then click on **Bash**.
 This will open a terminal window in the portal.
 You may need to create a storage account.
 If so, follow the prompts.
 2. In the terminal window, run the following command to clone the repository and navigate to the project folder.